Application Deadline: The application deadline for the Summer 2021 program is January 31, 2021.

 - Undergraduate Transcript: Please include a copy of your undergraduate transcript to date (an unofficial version is acceptable).
 The transcript should include course name and grade earned, as well as the name of the institution where the courses were taken.
-Upload transcript (must be in pdf format).
+This document should be named Last_First_Transcript.

 - Letter of Recommendation: Please have at least one individual (typically a faculty member) write a letter of recommendation in support of your application.
 One of the key items they should address is their knowledge of your ability to work in a group.
-Please provide the faculty member with this link where they will upload their letter of recommendation.
-It must come directly from the person writing the recommendation and may not be uploaded by the applicant.
+This document should be named Last_First_Letter and may be submitted here.

-- Application essay: Upload application essay (must be in pdf format).
-The application essay should be no more than three pages single spaced and include answers to the following questions:
+The application essay should be no more than three pages single-spaced and include answers to the following questions:

 - What excites you about mathematics/statistics in general, and statistical genetics/genetic epidemiology in particular?